utah-cs4470-sp23/class/spec.md

 # Type Syntax

-The base types are Booleans, 64-bit integers, and 32-bit floats, of which you can form arrays and tuples:
+The base types are Booleans, 64-bit signed integers, and 32-bit floats, of which you can form arrays and tuples:

 ```
 type : int